-While the Jewish leaders were demanding miraculous signs and explanations (Matthew 16:1-4), this Gentile woman was simply worshiping Jesus and HUMBLY BEGGING for a miracle.
+While the Jewish leaders were demanding miraculous signs and explanations (Matthew 16:1-4), this humble Gentile woman was simply worshiping Jesus and begging for a miracle.
 She received what she wanted because she came to Jesus with words that revealed her heart – a heart of faith.

 This woman was not the only Gentile to display a heart of faith.
 Many brought their lame, blind, crippled, mute and sick to Jesus to be healed.
 They were amazed when Jesus healed them.
 Word spread fast among the people of how wonderful Jesus was.
 For three days they stayed near Jesus in anticipation of what he was about to do.
 Jesus had compassion and fed 4000 men, along with the women and children, with only seven loaves and a few small fish.
 They displayed a heart of faith and experienced the miracle of satisfaction.